 The online Application Form must be completed by a person authorised to submit the application on behalf of the applicant organisation.
-The online application system allows applications to be saved and completed later.
+The online application system allows an incomplete application to be saved and completed later.

 It is recommended that applicants start the process early to allow sufficient time to obtain necessary supporting documents.